Anglo-Japanese Treaty of Commerce and Navigation: The popular opposition

-The new Treaties
+The new Treaty

-Following the Ōtsu incident, the government was headed by Matsukata Masayoshi, with Enomoto Takeaki as Foreign Minister.
+Following the Ōtsu incident, the government was headed by Matsukata Masayoshi, with Enomoto Takeaki as foreign minister.
 The new executive devoted itself to drafting a Civil Code and a Commercial Code, but once these were made public they were met with criticism.

 Both bills were rejected and the government fell again.
-Under these conditions, it was Itō Hirobumi, the man behind the 1889 Constitution, who was appointed Prime Minister on 8 August 1892.
+Under these conditions, it was Itō Hirobumi, the man behind the 1889 Constitution, who was appointed prime minister on 8 August 1892.
 He chose as Foreign Minister Mutsu Munemitsu, a diplomat who had gained extensive experience both as Minister of Agriculture in the Yamagata government and as Japan's Minister Plenipotentiary to the United States, a role that led him to be the signatory of the former Treaty of Friendship and Commerce with Mexico.

-Mutsu was intent on resuming negotiations and was able to avail himself of the availability of Lord Rosebery, then still Foreign Minister, and the help of Aoki Shūzō, who despite previous failures had shown great ability.
+Mutsu was intent on resuming negotiations and was able to avail himself of the availability of Lord Rosebery, then still foreign minister, and the help of Aoki Shūzō, who despite previous failures had shown great ability.

 Faced with yet more opposition from the Diet, the Prime Minister decided to resort to strong-arm tactics and dissolved the assembly.
 Once the internal obstacles had been removed, Ito and Mustu were able to devote themselves to drafting a new diplomatic agreement with Britain.

-The effects of the First Sino-Japanese War
+Effects of the First Sino-Japanese War

 After complicated negotiations, an agreement on all points was finally reached on 13 July 1894.
 Growing tensions in the neighbouring kingdom of Korea, however, threatened to undermine the signing of the new treaty.
 Two factions had long been opposed in the country, one pro-Chinese, more conservative and linked to the imperial government, and one pro-Japanese, who wanted to emulate the successes of the 'Meiji Revolution'.
 The latter started an insurrection, the suppression of which was entrusted to an expeditionary force sent by the Chinese Empire.
 Japan reacted by sending its own troops to the peninsula, which captured the Korean ruler and imposed a pro-Japanese government.
-Mutsu entrusted the delicate matter to Otori Keisuke, Minister Plenipotentiary in Korea, but he dismissed a British naval instructor in the service of the Koreans from his position.
+Mutsu entrusted the delicate matter to Ōtori Keisuke, Minister Plenipotentiary in Korea, but he dismissed a British naval instructor in the service of the Koreans from his position.
 This action led to a dangerous stalemate, as on 14 July 1894 Britain refused to sign the treaty unless it was first given clarification on the Korean question and the treatment of its officer.
 Mutsu, cornered, wasted no time and in the following days intensified his efforts to avoid disaster.

-The signature of the Treaty
+Signing of the Treaty

-On 16 July 1894, however, contrary to all expectations, the Anglo-Japanese Treaty of Friendship, Commerce and Navigation was signed by the British authorities.
+On 16 July 1894, however, contrary to all expectations, the Anglo-Japanese Treaty of Friendship, Commerce and Navigation was signed by the Secretary of State for Foreign Affairs, John Wodehouse, and Minister for Foreign Affairs, Viscount Aoki Shūzō in London.
+The treaty was ratified by Meiji emperor in August 1894, ratifications exchanged in Tokyo on 25 August 1894 and came into force on 17 July 1899, five years after the signing as stipulated in ARTICLE XXI of the treaty.
 For the first time, Japan was recognised as a Great Power peer.